ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-9-2.md

-Chapter 9: Ethical Considerations in Cross-Cultural Conflict Management: Respecting Cultural Differences and Sensitivities
+Respecting Cultural Differences and Sensitivities
 ==========================================================================================================================

 Cross-cultural conflict management requires a deep understanding of cultural differences and sensitivities.
 In this chapter, we will explore ethical considerations related to respecting cultural differences and sensitivities in cross-cultural conflict management.